 “I will return to Idris, and will set up a method for those who feel trapped in the city to return to the highlands, where they will be given farms.
 There is plenty of land there.

-“For those who stay, we must find a way to bring attention to you without bringing hatred.
+“For those who stay, we must find a way to bring attention to your hardships without bringing hatred as well.
 We will find a way.
 Remember, my sister is married to the God King himself.
 If we can get her attention, perhaps he can be persuaded to improve the slums.
 Not because he’s afraid of the violence our people might cause, but because of the pity he feels for their situation.”

 She sat where she was, feeling ashamed before these men.
 Ashamed to be crying, to be seen in the immodest clothing and with ragged, short hair.
 Ashamed to have failed them so soundly.